chihieu1110/fsapp/README.md

 - [@vitejs/plugin-react-swc](https://github.com/vitejs/vite-plugin-react-swc) uses [SWC](https://swc.rs/) for Fast Refresh

 Thank you for visiting my website!
 Please be aware that it might take up to 1 minute to load initially.
 This is because we are currently using a free hosting service.
+Advanced features are currently in development, while the basics are complete and available for demo.